ethanschof/f-15-data-visualization/README.md

-# f 15 data visualization
+# F-15 Data Visualization
- This project will take data, interpret it and display it in a gui.
+ This Capstone project will take data, interpret it, and display it on a user-friendly iOS mobile application.